 The chart above, created by Zillow, shows an estimate of the median home price for Portland going back nine years or so.
 You can see where values declined in the wake of Great Recession (left side), followed by a sharp rise that began in late 2012.

 On the right side of the chart, you’ll notice how home prices in Portland have dipped.
 The company’s forecast is shown in the green shaded area.

 Elsewhere in the state, house values are still climbing.
 The median home price for the state of Oregon rose by around 3% over the past year.
 Some cities, like Salem and Eugene, have seen even bigger gains.
-And here’s a report from a local agent that points to rising prices in the Grants Pass area of Southern Oregon.

 More of a “Correction” Than a Collapse

 As mentioned, home prices in Portland are clearly declining in 2019.
 And they have been for some time.
 But that doesn’t necessarily constitute a housing market crash or collapse.
 It’s more of a “correction.”

 Home prices in the Portland, Oregon area skyrocketed over the past six years or so.
 This was largely due to severe inventory shortages and strong demand from buyers.
 There were plenty of buyers and investors in the market, but not enough homes to meet demand.
 That put tremendous upward pressure on prices.